Short, new proofs of Dowker duality: Preliminaries

-Face posets of simplicial complexes, in particular, are CW posets after augmenting with the bottom element $\hat{0}$.
+Face posets of simplicial complexes, in particular, are CW posets after augmenting with the least element $\hat{0}$.
 Given two CW posets $P$ and $Q$, the product poset $P \times Q$ is a CW poset \cite{bjornerPosetsRegularCW1984}.

-Given a CW complex $K$ and its cell decomposition, define its face poset $P_K$ to be the set of all closed cells ordered by containment and augment with a bottom element $\hat{0}$.
-In general, the order complex $\Delta(P_K \setminus \{ \hat{0} \})$ doesn't reveal the topology of $K$.
+Given a CW complex $K$ and its cell decomposition, define its face poset $P_K$ to be the set of all closed cells ordered by containment.
+Note that in \cite{bjornerPosetsRegularCW1984}, this $P_K$ is augmented with a least element $\hat{0}$.

+In general, the order complex $\Delta P_K$ doesn't reveal the topology of $K$.
 Recall that a CW complex is called \emph{regular} if all closed cells are homeomorphic to closed balls $E^n$.
-When $K$ is a regular CW complex, such as a simplicial complex, then $\Delta(P_K \setminus \{ \hat{0} \})$ is homeomorphic to $K$ \cite{bjornerPosetsRegularCW1984}.
+When $K$ is a regular CW complex, such as a simplicial complex, then $\Delta P_K $ is homeomorphic to $K$ \cite{bjornerPosetsRegularCW1984}.
 Thus, regular CW complexes are extremely nice in that the incidence relations of cells determine the topology.
-In fact, the order complex $\Delta (P_K \setminus \{\hat{0} \})$ provides a subdivision of the CW complex. (\cite{lundellTopologyCWComplexes1969} proof of Theorem 1.7, p.80)
+In fact, the order complex $\Delta P_K $ provides a subdivision of the regular CW complex (\cite{lundellTopologyCWComplexes1969} proof of Theorem 1.7, p.80).

-\begin{lemma} \cite{bjornerPosetsRegularCW1984} A poset $P$ is a CW poset if and only if it is isomorphic to the face poset of a regular CW complex. \end{lemma}
+\begin{lemma} [\cite{bjornerPosetsRegularCW1984}] A poset $P$ is a CW poset if and only if it is isomorphic to the face poset of a regular CW complex. \end{lemma}

 For example, let $P$ be the poset illustrated in Figure~\ref{fig:CW_poset} (left).
 The poset, augmented with $\hat{0}$, is a CW poset as it is the face poset of a regular CW complex $K$ shown in Figure~\ref{fig:CW_poset} (center).
-The order complex $\Delta P$, shown in Fig.~\ref{fig:CW_poset} (right), is a subdivision of the CW complex.
+The order complex $\Delta P$, shown in Figure~\ref{fig:CW_poset} (right), is a subdivision of the CW complex.